Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Method

-It is seen that we model the spectral inconsistency by using two components $\Delta E^{k}_{i}$ and $g_{i}(E)$, whose physics meanings can be explained as follows.
+in which $i$ and $k$ represent detector pixel index and energy threshold index, the spectral skew term is modeled by a filtration function $g_i(E)$ and energy threshold variations are captured through a bias term $\Delta E_i^k$ that adjusts the nominal threshold $E_T^k$.
+Physical meanings of the two terms are as follows.

-$\Delta E^{k}_{{i}}:$ In general, during data acquisition a uniform nominal threshold value across all pixels will be employed.
-Due to various non-ideal factors in actual experimental electronic circuit, the actual measured photon-counting energy threshold exhibits deviations from the set value and varying across different pixels.
-We use $\Delta E^{k}_{i}$ to represent this energy threshold bias (ETB) off from their nominal ones.
+$\Delta E^{k}_{{i}}:$ During data acquisition, in general, a uniform nominal threshold value will be applied across all pixels.
+While the actual threshold deviates from the nominal value and varies across pixels due to the electronic imperfections such as thermal drift and noise.
+We used $\Delta E^{k}_{i}$ to denote this energy threshold bias (ETB).

-$g_{i}(E):$ According to material decomposition theory\cite{alvarez1976energy}, the characteristic attenuation curve of any material can be derived by a combination of that of two basis materials.
-In the context of the practical applications, a straightforward option is to select the pre-filter and the detector material as the two basises [${\mu_{\rm SCF}(E)}$ and ${\mu_{\rm DTF}(E)}$].
-From a physics perspective, the spectral skew can be attributed to the varying thickness deviations of these two materials ($\Delta T_{i}$ and $\Delta D_{i}$) across different pixels.